Sylfie/NC-News---Front-End/README.md

 ## Running a development server

-Run 'npm start' in your CLI.
-This should automatically create a live server at port 3000 for a preview of the project.
+Run 'npm start' in your terminal.
+This will start a live server at port 3000 for a preview of the project.

 ## Deployment